-Nordic companies have a strong cultural advantage in solving two critical challenges that are especially emblematic to our time.
+Nordic companies have a strong cultural advantage in solving two critical challenges that are especially emblematic of our time.

 As we want to strengthen employee engagement and self-directedness as well as organizational agility, we need to rethink organizational structures and leadership.

-This is where us here in Finland and the Nordic countries have a competitive edge: International value studies show that, in regards to strengthening autonomy and dismantling unnecessary hierarchy, we are already there where the rest of the world is still headed.
+This is where we here in Finland and the Nordic countries have a competitive edge: International value studies show that, in regards to strengthening the autonomy and dismantling unnecessary hierarchy, we are already there where the rest of the world is still headed.
 We live it.